 - Clean your gutters regularly – You don’t want water flowing over the side of your house and soaking into the soil next to the foundation.

 - Install downspout extensions – Downspout extensions are inexpensive, easy-to-install, and will direct water away from the foundation before releasing it.

 - Install an underground downspout and a pop-up emitter – Water from the gutters is directed into the underground downspout and channeled toward the pop-up emitter several feet away from the foundation.
 When the pop-up emitter fills with water, it pops up and ejects the water.

 Waterproofing basement walls from inside using only waterproofing coatings isn’t a long-term solution if you want a dry basement.
 However, that doesn’t mean that waterproofing basement walls from inside is ineffective.
 Done properly, waterproofing from the inside can be a long-term solution.
 However, it will mean controlling where the groundwater goes using a vapor barrier, drain tile, a sump pit, and a sump pump.

-If you’re struggling with a wet basement and in our service area in Nebraska, Iowa, Kansas, or Missouri, contact us today for a free inspection and basement waterproofing estimate.
+If you’re struggling with a wet basement and in our service area in Nebraska, Iowa, Kansas, or Missouri, contact us today for a basement waterproofing estimate.